Aryan-S-Gupta/Future-of-Memory/backend/README.md

 Check that the CLI tools are installed properly: `ollama --version` should give a version number

-Pull the required model: `ollama pull tinyllama`
+Pull the required model: `ollama pull phi3:mini`

 Open the desktop app to start Ollama.